2023 Best Value Allied Health Professions Master's Degree Schools in the Middle Atlantic Region

 Read full report on Allied Health Professions at Frostburg State University

-Seton Hill University ranked #7 on this year’s Best Value Allied Health Professions Master’s Degree Schools in the Middle Atlantic Region list.
-Located in the large suburb of Greensburg, Seton Hill is a private not-for-profit college with a small student population.
+Seton Hill University came in at #7 in this year’s edition of the Best Value Allied Health Professions Master’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the suburb of Greensburg, Seton Hill is a private not-for-profit school with a small student population.

 The average tuition and fees for an out-of-state graduate students at Seton Hill are $16,084 a year.